Temporary Vs. Fixed-Term Contract: What Is The Difference?

 Temporary Vs Fixed Term Contract

-To summarise, the difference between a temporary vs fixed term contract:
+To summarise, the difference between a temporary vs fixed-term contract:

 • A candidate on a temporary or fixed-term contract gives the employer much more flexibility than hiring a permanent member of the team.

-• A temp can be found at a moment's notice and the contract can be ended equally as quickly.
+• A temp can be found at a moment's notice, and the contract can be ended equally as quickly.

-• Candidates who will consider both of these types of contracts will be available immediately or available on short notice, so tend not to be in current permanent employment.
+• Candidates who will consider both of these types of contracts will be available immediately or available on short notice, so they tend not to be in current permanent employment.

-• A lot of candidates will take short term roles alongside their search for a permanent position, so you must be aware that you could lose them if they find a better suited and more permanent position for themselves.
+• A lot of candidates will take short-term roles alongside their search for a permanent position, so you must be aware that you could lose them if they find a better-suited and more permanent position for themselves.

 Looking to Make a Temporary or Fixed Term Hire?
 Oriel Partners Can Assist You!